Opinion Essays

 Model Solution

-There has been a debate on whether primary school students should conduct experiments themselves or only watch their teachers demonstrate them.
+There have been various opinions on whether primary school students should conduct experiments themselves or only watch their teachers demonstrate them.
 While some argue that students should be given the opportunity to conduct experiments themselves, others believe that watching their teachers do it is enough.
-In this essay, I will discuss both views and present my own opinion.
+I completely disagree with the idea of supervised experiments in the observation of faculty.

 Show More